mcsreddy555/angular-material/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Angular material commands
+  `ng generate @angular/material navigation nav` <br>
+  `ng generate @angular/material dashboard home`

+Run the above commands auromatically home and nav components will be created.
+Then edit the data in components as per our requirement.